mitexleo/fediroma/docs/docs/clients.md

 # Akkoma Clients
-Note: Additional clients may work, but these are known to work with Akkoma.
+!!! note
+    Additional clients may work, but these are known to work with Akkoma.
 Apps listed here might not support all of Akkoma's features.

 ## Desktop
 ### Whalebird